 To date we have also provided five, one day Avalanche Awareness Courses to approximately 175 youth aimed to raise awareness and prepare these youth for the AST 1 course.
 The fundraising efforts for the society kicked off at the 2009 Kootenay Coldsmoke Powder Festival held at Whitewater through a silent auction where the initial seed money of $5,000 was raised.
 The AABBS was named beneficiary for the Travis Steeger Memorial Fund set up after his tragic death and donations on his behalf have been ongoing.
 The first of large corporate donations was given to The AABBS by the Nelson & District Credit Union in the form of a cheque for $2,500.
 A gear swap in 2010 raised $775, as well as the Avalanche Rescue Seminar in December hosted by Whitewater and instructed by Manuel Genswein raising a further $650.
 Furthermore, Whitewater's forgotten pass funds and donations from the use of Whitewater's Beacon Basin training grounds have contributed another $135.
 Ongoing monies will be raised through the AABBS membership drive and private donations.
 The Kootenay Mountain Culture magazine's popular Backyard Booty Fildm Showcase donated all the proceeds from the night's bar to the fund and there were some thirsty filmgoers!

-Fundraising for the AABBS will be ongoing into 2013/2014 winter season and will once again be kicked off with the Kootenay Coldsmoke Powderfest slated for February 21, 22 and 23rd of 2014.
+Fundraising for the AABBS will be ongoing into 2013/2014 winter season.
+In fact, during this past February at the Kootenay Coldsmoke Powder Fest Buff-Eh and Silent Auction, (thanks to the community and it's generous donations), Whitewater was able to help raise $3480 for the AABBS.
 The board is planning to pursue more corporate sponsorship through the various trusts, foundations and community events in the area.

 The AABBS has striven to deliver a slightly modified version of the CAA approved AST 1, drawing on the instructors experience and feedback from the youth in order to maximize interaction and engagement.
 It was difficult for some youth to access the necessary equipment required for the AST course.
 The society board has since provided 12 complete safety equipment packs with all of the necessary backcountry gear.